 Better system choice and fit

-When you run your own systems you almost always have to compromise on what to invest, again because there are minimum viable sizes for most systems and significant investment in researching and maintaining each system.
-In the cloud you can purchase across multiple systems with a low entry point.
+When you run your own systems you almost always have to compromise on what to invest in.
+This happens because of the minimal viable sizes for most systems and significant investment in researching and maintaining each system.
+In the cloud, you can purchase across multiple systems with a low entry point.
 A good example would be storage systems.
-Even very small customers in the cloud can purchase across multiple storage systems easily combining SSD, magnetic and more without significant management overhead.
+Even very small customers in the cloud can purchase across multiple storage systems easily.
+Allowing them to combine SSD, magnetic storage and more without significant management overhead.

-This partly is supported by point three about deploying across multiple systems but also makes the point about scale.
-Because clouds operate at scale, even your deployments within the same service/system category will tend to be spread across a greater infrastructure footprint.
+This is partially supported by point three about deploying across multiple systems.
+In addition, it makes the point about scale.
+Because clouds operate at scale, even your deployments within the same service/system will tend to be spread across a greater infrastructure footprint.
 If we think about a customer running a rack of dedicated servers, they are without any redundancy, if a server fails it needs fixing and ultimately, they are all running in the same rack.
-A customer running the same capacity equivalent in the cloud will be spread across a much much wider infrastructure bed giving a lot of implicit redundancy plus individual hardware failures will be recovered from very quickly due to virtualisation.
-Virtualisation isn’t exclusive to public cloud but you certainly don’t have to run spare capacity out of your budget to have hardware redundancy as you would within a private environment.
-Look for a cloud that also allows explicitly anti-affinity parameters on storage and compute to create high availability set-ups that much more easily.
+A customer running the same capacity equivalent in the cloud will be spread across a much much wider infrastructure bed giving a lot of implicit redundancy plus individual hardware failures will be recovered from very quickly due to virtualization.
+Virtualization isn’t exclusive to public cloud but you certainly don’t have to run spare capacity out of your budget to have hardware redundancy as you would within a private environment.

 Faster networking throughput with greater redundancy

-We hope those five are decent starting point and have given you some food for thought.
+We hope those five are a decent starting point and have given you some food for thought.